Jack Graham (pastor): Career

-In 2006, Prestonwood opened its second campus in Prosper, near U.S. Highway 380 and Dallas Parkway.
-That same year, the church also completed a new children's wing and updated its facilities for PowerPoint Ministries, including an upgrade to High Definition (HDTV).
+In 2006, Prestonwood opened its second campus in Prosper, near U.S. Route 380 and Dallas North Tollway.
 The church reached the 43,000-member mark in 2018, with regular attendance at worship services averaging about 17,000.

-Graham has served two terms as president of the Southern Baptist Convention, the largest American Baptist denomination, with 16 million members, and as president of the SBC Pastor's Conference.
-Paul Pressler, the retired judge from Houston who was a leading figure in the Southern Baptist Convention Conservative resurgence in 1979, served in 2002 as the first vice-president with Graham as the SBC president.
+Graham has served two terms as president of the Southern Baptist Convention, the largest, most conservative American Baptist denomination, with 16 million members, and as president of the SBC Pastor's Conference.
+Paul Pressler, a retired judge from Houston, Texas, who was a leading figure in the Southern Baptist Convention conservative resurgence in 1979, served in 2002 as the first vice-president with Graham as the president.

-Pastor Graham served as Honorary Chairman of the 2015 National Day of Prayer and was a member of President Donald Trump's Religious Advisory Council.
+Pastor Graham served as Honorary Chairman of the 2015 National Day of Prayer and was a member of Donald Trump's Religious Advisory Council.
 He participated in the National Prayer Service at the Washington National Cathedral the day after the inauguration.

-In May 2022, Dr. Graham was named in a report on sex abuse in the Southern Baptist Convention, which stated that he allowed a youth music minister at Prestonwood Baptist Church, John Langworthy, who had admitted to church officials that he had molested at least one student in the late 1980s, to be removed quietly, without notifying police.
+In May 2022, Graham was named in a report on sexual abuse cases in Southern Baptist churches, which stated that he allowed a youth music minister at Prestonwood Baptist Church named John Langworthy, who had admitted to church officials that he had molested at least one student in the late 1980s, to be removed quietly and without notifying police.
 Langworthy was able to go on to become a youth music minister at Morrison Heights Baptist Church in Clinton, Mississippi, where he was later accused of abusing young boys again.